 Running Time: 4:03

 Bruce Brumberg, editor-in-chief of myStockOptions.com, explains tax-return reporting for stock compensation and how to avoid expensive mistakes that attract unwanted IRS attention.
+The tax-reporting changes referenced in this podcast were new at the time of recording.
+The core rules have not changed since then.

 Running Time: 9:27